 Salmonella infection is a type of food poisoning.
 Most people develop symptoms including diarrhoea, fever and abdominal cramps 12 to 72 hours after eating contaminated food.
-It’s useful to know how to reduce your chances of getting salmonella and what to do if you get it.

 - You usually get salmonella infection by eating food contaminated with Salmonella bacteria.